SummaryRead the full fact sheet

 - If you have something to bring up, do it gently – going on the attack rarely achieves a positive outcome.

 - Listen to each other – often we are so busy defending ourselves or making our own point that we don’t hear what our partner is saying.
 Let your partner know that you have heard them before you give them your response.
-It may help to take five deep breaths before responding.
+It may help to take 5 deep before responding.

 - Make repair attempts – if your attempts to talk about an issue don’t go as planned, try not to let the situation become even more negative (such as not talking for extended periods or ignoring the other person’s attempts).
 Saying sorry or touching your partner in a caring manner shows you care, even though you disagree.